AVatch/movement-service/README.md

 GEO_SERVICE_API_KEY="SOME COOL KEY FROM A PROVIDER"
 ```

+#### 2 Configure Database TBD
+For now it defaults to an sqlite db so no need to run anything

 #### 3 Perform initial migrations and create a superuser
 ```
 $ python manage.py makemigrations